 071118 16:44:10 [Warning] Neither --relay-log nor --relay-log-index were used; so replication may break when this MySQL server acts as a slave and has his hostname changed!!
 Please use '--relay-log=new_slave_hostname-relay-bin' to avoid this problem.
 071118 16:44:10 [ERROR] Failed to open the relay log './old_slave_hostname-relay-bin.003525' (relay_log_pos 22940879) 071118 16:44:10 [ERROR] Could not find target log during relay log initialization 071118 16:44:10 [ERROR] Failed to initialize the master info structure

---relay-logoption is not specified, the relay log files contain the host name as part of their file names.
-(This is also true of the relay log index file if the
+relay_logsystem variable is not specified, as the relay log files contain the host name as part of their file names.
+This is also true of the relay log index file if the

---relay-log-indexoption is not used.
-See Section 2.4, “Replication and Binary Logging Options and Variables”, for more information about these options.)
+relay_log_indexsystem variable is not used.
+For more information about these variables, see Section 2.4, “Replication and Binary Logging Options and Variables”.

 To avoid this problem, use the same value for

---relay-log-indexoption on the new slave to match what was used on the existing slave.
-(If this option was not set explicitly on the existing slave, use
+relay_log_indexsystem variable on the new slave to match what was used on the existing slave.
+If this option was not set explicitly on the existing slave, use

 STOP SLAVEon the new slave.